klmmmv/thesis/chap3.md

 # Abstract State Machines

+The purpose of ASMs are best described with Gurevich's ASM thesis, that "every algorithm, no matter how abstract, is step-for-step emulated by an appropriate ASM" [@yuri].

+Since the ASM method is a powerful framework for system design it has the possibilities to be used in on several occasions concerning the virtual machine architecture.
+Control-state ASMs are a graphical notation to model systems and therefore business processes.
+This graphical representation is able to be notated in textual form as pseudo code, which could be used as a interchange format of business processes.
+The third use case in the context of this thesis is the execution of business processes.

 This chapter will introduce the ASM method for high-level system design for designing and implementing complex systems.
 The method itself has been developed in the 1990's and successively got more attention, despite the first strong opposition.